Legal professions - introduction

 - legislation of general application issued by public administrative authorities;

-- internal administrative rules issued by public administrative authorities with the aim of ensuring the fulfilment of public administrative tasks;
+- internal administrative rules issued by public administrative authorities with the aim of ensuring that public administrative tasks are performed;

-- decisions made on various matters in the area of public administration;
+- decisions taken in individual cases in the field of public administration;

-- actions by public administrative authorities when issuing internal administrative rules and decisions in the field of public administration.
+- actions by public administrative authorities when issuing rules and decisions in the field of public administration.

 - Principal administrator-assistant